ISISComputingGroup/ibex_developers_manual/Synoptic-Icons---Dimensions.md

 * Crop the image with `Image > Autocrop Image`.
 This removes all empty space around the Icon.
 * The icon should now have a height of 100px or less.
 If this is not the case, scale it down under `Image > Scale Image`
 * Open `Image > Canvas Size`.
 Unlink Width and Height by clicking the little chain next to the number entry fields.
-* Set Height to 100 and width to (width + 20).
+* Set Height to 100px and width to (current width) + 20px.
 * Click on `center` and finish by clicking `Resize`.
-The icon should now sit right in the centre of the image.
+The icon should now sit right in the centre of the canvas. and have some margins around it.

 ### Non-Centred Icons
-If you don't want the icon to be centred in the synoptic window, give it the right dimensions by following the steps above, then:
+If you don't want the icon to be centred on the beamline in the synoptics window:
 * Click and drag on the ruler above the canvas to produce a guideline.
-Position it at a vertical position of 50 px.
+Position it at a vertical position of 50 px (see ruler on left).
 This simulates where the beamline will appear relative to the icon in the synoptics view.
 * Select and move your Icon in the desired vertical position.